telerik/kendo-ui-core/docs/web/editor/overview.md

 # Editor Overview

-[Kendo UI Editor widget](http://demos.telerik.com/kendo-ui/editor/index) allows you to create rich textual content by means of a `WYSIWYG` interfance.
+The [Kendo UI Editor widget](http://demos.telerik.com/kendo-ui/editor/index) allows you to create rich textual content by means of a `WYSIWYG` interfance.
 The generated widget value is an `XHTML` markup.

 ## Getting Started

 ### Initialize the Editor

 Initialize the Editor widget by using an existing `HTML` element and a jQuery selector: